-Following many years of performing in Boston Lyric Opera’s professional productions, BLO and VOICES Boston established an official partnership in 2016.
-Our collaborative education program includes audition workshops for College bound high school students, audition workshops for middle school students, a weeklong “Create Your Own Opera” summer camp.
+Following many years of performing in Boston Lyric Opera’s professional productions, Boston Lyric Opera and VOICES Boston established an official partnership in 2016.
+Our collaborative education program includes audition workshops for college-bound high school students, audition workshops for middle school students, a weeklong “Create Your Own Opera” summer camp, and yearly classroom visits.
 When not performing in the BLO operas, VOICES Boston singers are also the youngest invitees to attend the BLO final dress rehearsals.

 With singing at its core and training in dance and drama, VOICES Boston changes the lives of its children, building confidence, discipline, leadership, and a love of music that lasts a lifetime.